luksi1/powershell-osinfo/README.md

 ## Description

+This is a demo focused on some advanced PowerShell scripting techniques pieced together after a one week course with Jeffrey Hicks.

-Get disk and service information from the Common Infrastructure Model (CIM) via PowerShell
+This demo get disk and service information from the Common Infrastructure Model (CIM).

 ## Usage